SimonRice/ViewDeckStoryboardExample/README.md

 It is a workaround to keep the status bar tinted on iOS 6.
 The navigation bar has its alpha set to 0 so it isn't visible, & it is hidden on the view controller on the storyboard so it doesn't get in the way of laying out your view controller.
 [See this ViewDeck issue for more information](https://github.com/Inferis/ViewDeck/issues/191).

-### Why can't I the left view controller perform a segue from the middle view controller?
+### Why can't the left view controller perform a segue from the middle view controller?

 Because the left view controller is in a navigation stack, ViewDeck's `leftController` property is the `UINavigationController` container rather than the visible controller.